shubham6899/my-projects/README.md

 # my-projects
-A collection of my diverse projects including web development.
+A collection of my projects.
 Each project is in its own folder with detailed documentation.
+Started on 3-7-24.